HokoraYinphineMPP/obsidian-git-sync/docs/2022 Fall/CSE 2010-12(83648)/Week 3/2022-09-07 - C++ Control Flow with if-else statements.md

 ## Background
 At this point in the course, the programs we have written have a very linear flow.
 There is a set of instructions we give the program for it to make it from point a to point b, and it does not veer off or go in different directions.

-But in many cases, we need to control what the program does based on user input, or the state of a variable.
+	But in many cases, we nee d to control what the program does based on user input, or the state of a variable.
 We want to control the flow of our program as it runs to give us multiple options for routes it can take.

 ## The `if` Statement
 - The `if` statement is used to implement a decision in the program.
 It is made up of a condition and a body.